borjaescanilla/RPpico-PN532/README.md

 # RPpico-PN532
-A very simple implementation of the PN532 with a Raspberry Pi Pico in python
+A very simple implementation of the PN532 with a Raspberry Pi Pico in Python